 There is much wilderness and natural beauty to take in, but Ghana does not allow hunting so you will not find any game reserves or game safaris.

 Visiting Ghana is not your typical tourist experience of taking in a few sights here and there.
-It is more a matter of immersing yourselves in its rich culture and hospitality.
+It is more a matter of immersing yourself in its rich culture and hospitality.
 The country has less tourist activity than most, so you will find that your money goes a long way here.
 Wherever you go you will be greeted by the warm hospitality of these people, and you will hear the term “Akwaaba” quite often, which is the Twi word for “welcome” spoken by the Akan tribe.
 You will not tire of hearing it.

-I look forward that I have whetted your appetite a bit to visit this marvelous country which is rich in so many ways, and has a special ambiance evidenced by the genuine kindness and hospitality of these people.
+I look forward that I have whetted your appetite a bit to visit this marvelous country which is rich in so many ways and has a special ambiance evidenced by the genuine kindness and hospitality of these people.
 I encourage you to seriously add this wonderful country to your travel plans.

 All the Very Best,